I am a woman who has a deep inner knowing that I am here to make a difference and in some small way alleviate unnecessary suffering in people’s lives.

 For the past number of years, I have meditated on a daily basis and this has literally changed my life.
 I have taught countless people how to introduce a practice into their own lives and supported others being called to transform to a way of being that honors their deeper truths.

-As I began sharing what had worked for me, I heard from many women that they were hungry for these practices and a way of being that enabled their body, mind, and soul to thrive.
-This inspired me to develop and share a unique and proven “Ignite Your Inner Spark” program that serves as a blueprint and a step-by-step process to help women transform their thoughts, emotions, beliefs, and actions that weren’t serving them.
+As I began sharing what had worked for me, I heard from many people that they were hungry for these practices and a way of being that enabled their body, mind, and soul to thrive.
+This inspired me to develop and share a unique and proven “Ignite Your Inner Spark” program that serves as a blueprint and a step-by-step process to help people transform their thoughts, emotions, beliefs, and actions that aren’t serving them.

 I didn’t invent these meditation, mindfulness and other transformative tools and practices, however, I did put them together in a way that created space for deep healing, growth, and transformation.
 My approach is geared toward getting to the root cause of misalignment in our lives rather than merely addressing the symptoms.
 While quick fixes that are geared to spiritual entertainment rather than transformation may be appealing, they often do not result in the lasting and significant changes that we are seeking.

-The women I work with receive all their own personalized tools that enable them to calm their mind, deal with emotions and look inside themselves for their own answers.
+The people I work with receive all their own personalized tools that enable them to calm their mind, deal with emotions and look inside themselves for their own answers.

 Formal Training & Credentials